Certificate of Sponsorship (COS)

 CoS Year Cycles

-The 12-month allocation period varies based on circumstances:
+The 12-month allocation period varies :

 • Existing sponsors: Based on previous allocation cycles